 Verifying wine starts in the vineyard.
 Real-time data is collected from ground sensors, drones and weather stations.
 Details about the farm, the grapes and treatments can be added, as can certifications.

 In the winery, sensors verify wine production; fermentation, legally allowed additives, blending, maturation and bottling/packaging.
-Chemical analysis and Isotopic testing could also be included.
+It can also include chemical analysis and Isotopic testing.
 All this data creates a passport that proves wine quality, safety and origins.
 Now add this to the Blockchain as the “genesis transaction”.
 You now have a clear and unchangeable record of how and where the wine was made and what it contains.
 Voila, you have created a digital wine identity.

 Now you have to maintain and safeguard that identity all the way to the consumer.

 The wine sells by using Smart Contracts run by the Blockchain.
 These are automated, legally binding and self-executing deals, originally developed by the Blockchain platform called Ethereum.
 They auto-complete complicated paperwork too, e.g., for laborious cross-border transactions.
 That means transactions become frictionless and save costs and time.
 As an example, Anheuser-Busch In-Bev will save millions by adopting a Blockchain pilot scheme for exporting their beer using Kuehne + Nagel, and you can read about that here.